syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Slide.md

 ---
-title: Working with slides in PowerPoint presentation
+title: Create, read and edit PowerPoint slides in CSharp |Syncfusion|
-description: Working with slides in PowerPoint presentation; Adding and modifying the slides in PowerPoint presentation
+description: Create, read and edit PowerPoint slides in CSharp; Adding and modifying the slides in PowerPoint presentation
 platform: file-formats
-control: Presentation
+control: PowerPoint
 documentation: UG
 ---
 # Working with Slide